 “Later?
 When later?”
 I tightened the grip on the warm Urnie’s bag between my legs, nervously nibbling at the smashed 9-grain slices in my shaving kit.
-KSFR cross-faded to Heart’s ‘Barracuda’, while I was still trying to remember where that Lady Thornia astrology place was situated around here when I blew through over last Thanksgiving break.
+KSFR cross-faded to Heart’s ‘Barracuda’, while I was still trying to remember where that Lady Thornia astrology place was situated around here when I blew through over Thanksgiving break.
+Damn, still have to find Dame’s Saturn charm somehow—being it was her very last one, I shuddered, as if my luck depended on it.
 “I’ve got to phone Moon, get my trip back to Boulder squared away.”

 “C’mon, how could you not want to see more of this beautiful place?
-Besides, I thought you just tried,” she smirked, hooking a left turn off Columbus just short of Fisherman’s Wharf, making for a Chestnut Street climb up the lee side of Russian Hill.
+Besides, I thought you just tried,” she smirked wittingly, hooking a left turn off Columbus just short of Fisherman’s Wharf, aiming for a Chestnut Street climb up the lee side of Russian Hill.
 “If it hadn’ta been so short, I’d bill you for the long-distance call.
 Tell me, what was that all about?”